ThienQuoc7/Final/README.md

 # Final
-This is my final project for Predicting Temperature Changes of the US, which will be presented on Streamlit.
+This is my final project for Predicting Temperature Changes of the US, which will be represented on Streamlit.

 # Code
     import pandas as pd